cisagov/manage.get.gov/.github/pull_request_template.md

 #### Reviewed, tested, and left feedback about the changes

 - [ ] Pulled this branch locally and tested it
-- [ ] Verified code meets above code standards and user-facing checks.
-Addresses any checks that are not satisfied
+- [ ] Verified code meets above code standards and user-facing checklist.
+Address any checks that are not satisfied
 - [ ] Reviewed this code and left comments.
 Indicate if comments must be addressed before code is merged
 - [ ] Checked that all code is adequately covered by tests
-- [ ] If any model was updated to modify/add/delete columns, verified migrations can be run with `makemigrations`
+- [ ] Verify migrations are valid and do not conflict with existing migrations

 #### Validated user-facing changes as a developer
 **Note:** Multiple code reviewers can share the checklists above, a second reviewers should not make a duplicate checklist